 Most importantly, the trip cost includes all expenses associated with the child-sponsor visit.
 This includes transportation (bus, air, taxi, train, boat), translation services, meals, lodging, activity entrance fees, etc., for the children, their student centre representative and parent.
-(Please note, each Sponsor Trip has different inclusions, which you can learn about on each trip page.)
+(Please note, each Exposure Trip has different inclusions, which you can learn about on each trip page.)

 - Visits with up to three personally Compassion children are included in each trip cost.
 If you desire to meet more children, they may be added for an additional fee.

 “I was encouraged by the intimacy that I felt with Jesus while on the trip.
 Taking the time to be in His presence, in prayer, and in tune with the Holy Spirit all week was incredible.
 I strive now to keep that intimacy in my everyday life as a Mom of three young kids.
 Although it may be a few years before I have another opportunity to travel with Compassion again, I already look forward to the next experience.”

 Perhaps you’re thinking about traveling with Compassion for the first time, but you’re not sure what to expect.
 “Where will I sleep?” you wonder.
 “What will I eat?
 Will I be riding in a chicken bus?”

 International travel is full of adventures, and there’s no such thing as a silly question!
 We have great information to help you discover what our trips are like.
 Below you will find information about hotel accommodations, transportation and other details involved in a typical Compassion trip.
 Each trip is unique and filled with discovery, so we want you to understand what is involved, and be ready to join us for this exciting journey!

 There is nothing quite like entering a development centre full of excited children who are ready to welcome Compassion sponsors!
 The children, their families and the staff members are ready to engage as soon as they arrive, frequently putting on a welcome program for the visitors.